Seize the day. Carpe diem. Grab the bull by the horns. You can sleep when you’re dead.

 I totally get it.
 You want every day to be the best day of your life.
 Maybe the thought you might die tomorrow motivates you for today.
 Like, OMG, if I get hit by a bus tomorrow, is this really how I want to spend my last day?
 Or maybe you were born with enough energy to last two lifetimes.
 Maybe you feel guilty doing nothing because you’re lucky enough to lead a life where you can do almost anything, which isn’t true for so many.
 Maybe you’re still in college, aka, the ultimate opportunity for all kinds of moment seizing.

 But over the years, I’ve had to re-evaluate exactly what it means to seize the day.
 At some point during my college years, “seize” became inseparable with “booze.”
 Every weekend (okay, every weeknight too…I can still name all the daily drink specials promoted by different pubs, successfully luring me somewhere Mon-Thurs) I felt compelled to paint the town red (and white, Go Badgers), because hey, this was college after all, riiiight?
 When else could I get away with this kind of ridiculous behavior?
 Better seize those college years while they were still there to seize.
 I obviously had no idea adults are just college kids without college back then.
 So, I did a lot of seizing.
 Sometimes, I’m amazed I made it out.
-Senior year, my friend Michelle used to save me a seat in our 8:50 English lecture, and when I showed up in my clothes from the night before, she’d hand me a pen and paper for notes I never took, and a piece of gum that did little to mask my boozy hot breath, and nothing to mask the cigarette smoke my threads puffed out in her direction.
+Senior year, my friend Michelle used to save me a seat in our 8:50 English lecture, and when I showed up in my clothes from the night before, she’d hand me a pen and paper for notes I never took, and a piece of gum that did little to mask my boozy hot breath, and nothing to mask the cigarette smoke (not mine) my threads puffed out in her direction.
 For some reason, I thought this was better than not showing up at all.
 Michelle probably disagrees.

 (Uh, Mom…Dad?
 I think this is a good time to remind you I still double-majored and graduated with honors, because in addition to a day-seizer, you also raised me to be a fairly decent, multi-tasking nerd.)